-The combination of Japanese Non-Gluten Rice, almond, and tapioca flours results in a delicate and fluffy texture that makes this bread truly irresistible.
+The combination of Japanese Non-Gluten (Gluten-Free) Rice, almond, and tapioca flours results in a delicate and fluffy texture that makes this bread truly irresistible.
 For extra indulgence, serve it thickly sliced with whipped butter and some maple syrup.

 The bread will keep for up to 3 days in an airtight container (or wrapped in plastic wrap) and also freezes well for up to 2 months.

 Fun facts: Pumpkin is typically referred to as a vegetable but technically it’s a fruit and is native to Mexico.
 They are a good source of vitamin A, potassium and fiber.
 Over 1 billion pumpkins are grown in the U.S. each year with the majority (about 80%) available in October.